milanm/DotNet-Developer-Roadmap/README.md

 ### 2. General Development Skills

 Mastering design patterns, clean code, and version control like Git enables you to write efficient, maintainable code that works and thrives in a team environment.
-It's the difference between being a coder and a skilled software engineer.
+It's the **difference between being a coder and a skilled software engineer**.

 Here, you need to know different principles, such as: